-(i) the product of (a) the fraction of a liquidation unit per share of existing Liberty Formula One common stock as set forth in the statement on file with the Secretary of Liberty Media immediately prior to the Reclassification and (b) a fraction, (1) the numerator of which is the product of (A) the average of the daily volume weighted average prices of New FWONK over the Trading Period and (B) the fraction of a share of New FWONK received for each share of FWONK in the Reclassification, and (2) the denominator of which is the sum of (A) the product of (x) the average of the daily volume weighted average prices of New FWONK over the Trading Period and (y) the fraction of a share of New FWONK received for each share of FWONK in the Reclassification and (B) the product of (x) the average of the daily volume weighted average prices of LLYVK over the Trading Period and (y) the fraction of a share of LLYVK received for each share of FWONK in the Reclassification by (ii) the fraction of a share of New FWONK received for each share of FWONK in the Reclassification.
+(i) the product of (a) the fraction of a liquidation unit per share of existing Liberty Formula One common stock as set forth in the statement on file with the Secretary of Liberty Media immediately prior to the Reclassification and (b) a fraction, (1) the numerator of which is the product of (A) the average of the daily volume weighted average prices of New FWONK over the Trading Period and (B) the fraction of a share of New FWONK received for each share of FWONK in the Reclassification, and (2) the denominator of which is the sum of (A) the product of (x) the average of the daily volume weighted average prices of New FWONK in the Reclassification of a share of New FWONK over the Trading Period and (y) the fraction of a share of New FWONK received for each share of FWONK in the Reclassification and (B) the product of (x) the average of the daily volume weighted average prices of LLYVK over the Trading Period and (y) the fraction of a share of LLYVK received for each share of FWONK in the Reclassification by (ii) the fraction of a share of New FWONK received for each share of FWONK in the Reclassification by (ii) the fraction of a share of New FWONK received for each share of FWONK in the Reclassification.

-Each share of Liberty Live common stock initially will be entitled to a number of liquidation units equal to the amount (calculated to the nearest five decimal places) obtained by dividing (i) the sum of (a) the product of (1) the LSXM-Attributed Liberty Live Fractional Liquidation Unit (as defined below) and (2) the number of shares of existing Liberty SiriusXM common stock outstanding immediately prior to the Reclassification and (b) the product of (1) the FWON-Attributed Liberty Live Fractional Liquidation Unit (as defined below) and (2) the number of shares of existing Liberty Formula One common stock outstanding immediately prior to the Reclassification by (ii) the number of shares of Liberty Live common stock outstanding immediately after the Reclassification.
+Each share of Liberty Live common stock initially will be entitled to a number of liquidation units equal to the amount (calculated to the nearest five decimal places) obtained by dividing (i) the sum of (a) the product of (1) the Old Liberty SiriusXM Attributed Liberty Live Fractional Liquidation Unit (as defined below) and (2) the number of shares of existing Liberty SiriusXM common stock outstanding immediately prior to the Reclassification and (b) the product of (1) the Old Liberty Formula One Attributed Liberty Live Fractional Liquidation Unit (as defined below) and (2) the number of shares of existing Liberty and (2) the number of shares of existing Liberty Formula One Attributed Liberty Live Fractional Liquidation Unit (as defined below) and (2) the number of shares of existing Liberty Formula One common stock outstanding immediately prior to the Reclassification by (ii) the number of shares of Liberty Live common stock outstanding immediately after the Reclassification.